stancheff/pykdump/Doc/developerdoc/crash.rst

 .. function:: uvtop(taskaddr, vaddr)

-   Interface to ``crash`` builtin ``uvtop(tskaddr, vaddr)`` - converts a virtual address to physicall address in the context of specified task
+   Interface to ``crash`` builtin ``uvtop(tskaddr, vaddr)`` - converts a virtual address to physical address in the context of specified task

    :param taskaddr: address of ``struct task_struct``